Charities we recommend

 Our groundbreaking work challenges an archaic, unjust legal status quo that views and treats all nonhuman animals as “things” with no rights.
 As with human rights, nonhuman rights are based on fundamental values and principles of justice such as liberty, autonomy, equality, and fairness.
 All of human history shows that the only way to truly protect human beings’ fundamental interests is to recognize their rights.
 It’s no different for nonhuman animals.

-Wild Ingleborough: A Vision for a wilder future
+A Vision for a Wilder Future

 We’ve partnered with charities, organisations and local communities to create a wilder future for Ingleborough.
 Together we can restore nature, give wildlife a hoe and help tackle the climate crisis.